 Recovering from a precipitous labor is… well… precipitous.

 That’s right, a fast labor usually means a fast recovery as well.
 But don’t start hating on us precipitous laborers just yet.
 While laboring quickly generally means less physical trauma and fatigue, it’s not without it’s own set of dangers as well.

 The whole point of moving slowly through the different phases of labor is to help our bodies stretch and prepare for the giant watermelon we’re about to push out of it.

-Stitches down below make for a very uncomfortable postpartum recovery period.
+Recovering from a precipitous labor can often mean stitches down below.
+This makes for a very uncomfortable postpartum recovery period (speaking from experience).
 There are several different home remedies available, but ice will become your best friend.

 Here’s a quick and easy tutorial from Swaddles n’ Bottles for DIY “padsicles” to help reduce swelling and pain.

 Example 2: Overdoing it

 We’re all supermoms and the faster we can get out of bed after giving birth and back to our regular routine – the stronger we are, right?

 We may feel GREAT immediately after a short labor, but that doesn’t mean that our bodies have completely healed.
 Recovering from a precipitous labor takes just as long as recovering from a non-precipitous labor.
 The first few hours, days, even weeks after giving birth are essential to the healing process and should never be rushed.

 There are several parts of the postpartum recovery period that do NOT occur precipitously.